Belaying: Description

 The other end of the rope is attached to the belayer, who remains lower than the climber.
 The belayer wears a harness to which a belay device is attached.
 The belay device acts as a friction brake, and allows the belayer to easily vary the amount of friction on the rope by altering the rope's position.
 In one position, the rope runs freely through the belay device.
 In another position, it can be held without the rope sliding through the device because of the friction on the rope.
 This is called "locking off" the rope.

 Belay device held in the "locked off" position.

 While the rope is locked off, the climber's fall should be arrested and they will be left suspended, but safe, somewhere below the last piece of protection.
 Generally, the climber will not fall any farther than the length between them and their last piece of protection, plus the length of the rope between them and their last piece of protection, plus the length of any slack in the system and extra length from the stretching of the rope under load.
-That is, if a climber climbs three feet higher than the last piece of protection in the rock, and then falls, the climber will fall at least six feet in total: three to the protection, and three below that, and then an extra distance for the extra rope.
+That is, if a climber climbs three feet higher than the last piece of protection in the rock, and then falls, the climber will fall at least six feet in total: three to the protection, and three below that, and then an extra distance for the extra rope stretch.
 A dynamic rope is usually used so that the climber is not brought to a sudden jarring stop.

 After a climber falls, the belayer can gently lower the climber to a safe point where climbing can be resumed.
 When a climber is finished climbing, belayers can lower climbers to the ground safely.